 A few trends, however, continue in our society that I think, once again, need to be addressed.

 First, the norm for a Catholic funeral is at Mass.
-It is important that we focus on the saving action of Christ accomplished for us by His Passion, Death and Resurrection.
+It is important that we focus on the saving action of Christ through His Passion, Death and Resurrection.
 The Mass itself is the most perfect prayer and sacrifice that can be offered for our loved ones.
 Nothing is more efficacious.
 It is a re-presentation of Christ’s Salvific Act.
 The funeral rite contains such rich symbolism reminding us of our connection to Baptism.
 Moreover, we have the opportunity to receive the Body and Blood of Jesus to strengthen us.

 Sometimes those who are not familiar with the proper Catholic protocol might encourage simply having a funeral service in the funeral home.
 While the service may bring some comfort to the family, theologically it is never the same as having a Mass offered for that person.
 Please think of the eternal soul of the deceased and have their funeral rites take place during a Mass.
 It is also important to pray and to have Masses offered for the soul of the deceased.
 While flowers are a nice gesture, a Mass offered for the deceased is much more beneficial spiritually.